-This year saw the fifth Folkestone Triennial, postponed from last year – The Plot – which featured around 20 artists whose work was inspired by the town.
+Last year saw the fifth Folkestone Triennial, postponed from last year – The Plot – which featured around 20 artists whose work was inspired by the town.
 Some of which are still on show from 2021 and previous Triennials.
 Lots of art shows, theatre and events at the town’s Quarterhouse, sitting in an area full of independent galleries and creative shops, aptly named the Creative Quarter.

 Also enjoying a major regeneration is the harbour and seafront.
 At the Harbour Arm, there are outlets offering a range of different international foods.
 The Lighthouse, sympathetically restored, is now a champagne bar.
 You can take a pew on the Harbour Arm benches overlooking the seafront, harbour and coast.
 The now defunct Folkestone Harbour Station, which was once part of the world’s first international rail-sea-rail link, was reopened in 2018 as part of a landscaped walking route connecting the Harbour Arm, Boardwalk and Viaduct – all worthy of a visit in their own right.
 There are a lot of other attractions too: a new mini-golf attraction, a drive-in cinema as well as the Fountain Square where you can relax, and the little ones enjoy splashing in the water.